Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 ### Image/fileController.js (Optional)

-imageController.js manages the multer files, bellow is an example of it
+imageController.js manages the multer files.
+Below is an example of it

 ```js
 const { json } = require('express')